YuyueGG/Herbirum_Text_Alignment/README.md

-# Large Language Model–Guided Knowledge Distillation for Herbarium Image Classification
+# Vision-Language Model Enhanced Knowledge Distillation for Herbarium Image Classification

 This repository contains the training code for our herbarium specimen classification framework.